morninj/django-layout/README.md

     $ cd project_name/project_name
     $ cp settings.py.sample settings.py

-By default, `.gitignore` excludes `settings.py` from the repository.
-This keeps the settings file from getting clobbered when you sync the code across servers.
+You should exclude `settings.py` from the repository to avoid clobbering it when you sync the code across servers.
+To do this, add `.gitignore` in your project's root directory (i.e., `src/`) with this line:

+    settings.py

 ## Development Workflow

     $ cd /path/to/virtualenv/
     $ workon project_name
     $ cd src/project_name
+    $ git pull origin master # Pull changes
     $ python manage.py runserver
     ... # Make changes
     $ git commit -am "Description of changes"